 Presidio Park Ghost Spirit Haunt:

 Presidio Hill has witnessed life and death in the past, and present.
-One of the first noted haunts ghosts, is actually that of an escaped white deer named, “Lucy.”
+One of the first noted haunts ghosts is actually that of an escaped white deer named, “Lucy.”
 In the 1970’s it is suspected Lucy escaped from her owners.
-Residents, and guests began to keep track of the deer Lucy and even went so far as to offer her food and water.
-Saddly in 1975, during an attempt to tranquillize the deer Lucy for her own protection, she died of an overdose.
+Residents and guests began to keep track of the deer Lucy and even went so far as to offer her food and water.
+Sadly in 1975, during an attempt to tranquilize the deer Lucy for her own protection, she died of an overdose.
 Angered residents collected funds and an actual concrete monument was erected in honor of the deer Lucy.
 It wasn’t long before locals and guests to the area started spinning yarns of a phantom white deer.
 Many persons believe the deer Lucy’s spirit haunts Presidio Hill to this day.

-Withces tower is another reported area of ghost haunts.
-Witches tower is a yellow one story adobe tower across from Serra museum, and atop Presidio Hill.
-The Pattie Memorial sits on this spot where Sylvester Pattie, who came to San Diego on March 27, 1828 died in prison.
-It is believed a guard house- jail once existed close to the actual memorial spot.
+Witches tower is another reported area of ghost haunts.
+Witches tower is a yellow one-story adobe tower across from Serra museum and atop Presidio Hill.
+The Pattie Memorial sits on this spot where Sylvester Pattie, who came to San Diego on March 27, 1828, died in prison.
+It is believed a guardhouse- jail once existed close to the actual memorial spot.
 The current tower is in fact a storage facility, and the landing is a viewing area of the scenic park.
-Though it has been difficult to trace when the tower was built, photo evidence from plans in 1928, show no sign of the tower.
-Photos from the 1940’s however, clearly show the tower.
-So some time between 1928 and 1940 the tower (storage shed) was erected.
+Though it has been difficult to trace when the tower was built, photo evidence from plans in 1928, shows no sign of the tower.
+Photos from the 1940s however, clearly show the tower.
+So sometime between 1928 and 1940, the tower (storage shed) was erected.
 The tower is referred to as “The Witches Tower,” due to the fact a large cobblestone pentagram exists on the floor the of landing.
-Many paranormal groups have found melted candle wax and other signs that point to an ocult presence.
+Many paranormal groups have found melted candle wax and other signs that point to an occult presence.
 It is possible that occult activity may be causing some of the paranormal activity.
-Activity includes, seeing cloaked figures darting around the tower’s base and footing, feelings of paranoia, and possession.
+Activity includes seeing cloaked figures darting around the tower’s base and footing, feelings of paranoia, and possession.

 The back-trails behind the Serra Museum lead to a lone Park Bench.
 The bench area is said to be the most active, and possibly dangerous with regards to haunts, and paranormal.
 Rumors claim a boyfriend raped, and then stabbed to death his girlfriend, on that bench.
 No such claims have been substantiated by San Diego Haunted.
-There is factual basis for both a suicide and a rape occurring inside Presidio Park.
+There is a factual basis for both a suicide and a rape occurring inside Presidio Park.
 The rape trial has yet to commence for suspect Daniel Edward Dana.
 Dana was an active San Diego Police Officer when he befriended, kidnapped, and then raped a local prostitute.
 The rape occurred in his patrol car parked at the Serra Museum.
 The suicide occurred as part of a murder-suicide, in two different locations within San Diego.
 Krisanto Barquia Jopanda’s corpse was found in a Presido Park ravine about 200 yards from his car.
-He was wanted for the murder of his ex girlfriend Avitha Rafael.
-Jopanada shot and murdered Avitha in her Spring Valley Home, and in front of their 10 year old son.
-Jopanda attempted to hang himself with shoe strings, being unsuccessful, he ended his life with a single gunshot wound to the face.
+He was wanted for the murder of his ex-girlfriend Avitha Rafael.
+Jopanada shot and murdered Avitha in her Spring Valley Home, and in front of their 10-year-old son.
+Jolanda attempted to hang himself with shoestrings, being unsuccessful, he ended his life with a single gunshot wound to the face.

 It is unclear who or what is haunting the back trails of Presidio Park.
 The best reports come from a local paranormal group called San Diego Paranormal Eye, which has been investigating the park since 2011.
 According to an anonymous guest member, “I felt my necklace levitate from around my neck, I reached for it, only to find it on the ground by my feet.”
-Other paranormal reports include possible possession, and odd light phenomena.
+Other paranormal reports include possible possession and odd light phenomena.
 Matt Barron founder of San Diego Paranormal Eye urges, “We “HIGHLY” advise any individual or individuals not to investigate the mission or trails without a guide to, investigate safely.
-My team and myself welcome anyone to contact us with questions regarding Presidio Park. firstname.lastname@example.org .”
+My team and I welcome anyone to contact us with questions regarding Presidio Park.”